 The terms of each loan forgiveness program are different and quite specific.
 Before you accept a student loan based on plans to have it forgiven, be sure you understand the post-graduate employment that’s required and, if possible, investigate how and where you might obtain the necessary employment.
 Even then, you should never make career decisions or higher education plans based solely on financial aid incentives, which are often subject to available funds and legislative renewal.

-Various government agencies have the authority to design and offer student loan repayment programs to highly qualified new hires and to current employees.
-In 2009, 36 federal agencies provided 8,454 employees with nearly $62 million in student loan repayment benefits.
+Description: Various government agencies have the authority to design and offer student loan repayment programs to highly qualified new hires and to current employees.

 Participating agencies include (but are not limited to) the Department of Homeland Security, the Department of Health & Human Services, the Department of Veterans Affairs, and the Department of Commerce.
 The types of professionals receiving this benefit include attorneys, nurses, business analysts, engineers, accountants, human resource specialists, plus other administrators and assistants.

-Whatever remains of any non-defaulted federal student loan (made under the Direct Loan Program) after 10 years of on-time payments.
-(Since many of the qualifying jobs for this benefit are relatively low-paying, it may be advisable to select an income-based repayment plan if you are planning to apply for forgiveness.
-That way, you’ll be required to make lower monthly payments during the early years of your career, and the government may “forgive” more of what’s left over.)
+Amount: Whatever remains of any non-defaulted federal student loan (made under the Direct Loan Program) after 10 years of on-time payments.
+Since many of the qualifying jobs for this benefit are relatively low-paying, it may be advisable to select an income-based repayment plan if you are planning to apply for forgiveness.
+That way, you’ll be required to make lower monthly payments during the early years of your career, and the government may “forgive” more of what’s left over.

-The loan must be a loan type issued through the Federal Direct Loan Program.
-(A Federal Perkins Loan, for example, would not meet this requirement unless the Perkins loan was bundled with other student loans via a Federal Direct Consolidation Loan.)
+Requirement 3: The loan must be a loan type issued through the Federal Direct Loan Program.
+A Federal Perkins Loan, for example, would not meet this requirement unless the Perkins loan was bundled with other student loans via a Federal Direct Consolidation Loan.

 The Teacher Loan Forgiveness Program (a.k.a.
 Stafford Loan Forgiveness Program for Teachers)